 Special property: Feels and smells like cedar wood (we love that smell).

-Description: This best PLA filament is dark brown and looks and feels just like real coconut hardwood.
+Description: This PLA filament is dark brown and looks and feels just like real coconut hardwood.
 Coconut wood PLA filament offers a great advantage: Coconut trees grow in a wet, tropical climate.
 As a result, the wood has become more resistant to moisture.
 This is great if you want to subject your wood prints to outside weather.

 Consists of: Polylactic acid and coconut wood fibers.